' Student Loan Repayment Options - Law Offices of Robert M. Geller

 This payment option bases your monthly payment amount on how much income you report on your tax return.
 As this amount increases, so do your monthly payment obligations.

-In addition to these three options, you might also be able to put your payments on hold for a period of time without any penalties.
+In addition to these options, you might also be able to put your payments on hold for a time period.
+This can be done without any penalties.
 With deferment, you may have a right to postpone payments on your loan for a period of time.
 Deferment suspends loan payments based on a specific circumstance, such as unemployment or financial hardship.

 It might also be possible to reduce the interest rate on your loan by setting up a payment arrangement that ensures monthly payments are made automatically.
 This also means you won’t need to worry about forgetting loan payments or need to mail a check every month.